Leaflet/Leaflet/docs/examples/overlays/index.md

 ### `ImageOverlay`

 `L.ImageOverlay` is used to load and display a single image over specific bounds of the map.
+The image must be a file type [displayed natively](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#supported_image_formats) in web-browsers and most commonly will be a PNG, SVG or JPEG.
+The image must be orientated the same way as the map, typically "north-up".

 To add an image overlay [`L.ImageOverlay`](/reference.html#imageoverlay) use this: